Miranda de Ebro: Antiquity

+Middle Ages

 The earliest mention of the name of Miranda de Ebro is in the Codex Vigilanus, which describes the famous expedition that Alfonso I of Asturias undertook in 757.
 This codex discusses destroyed localities, one of which was Miranda.

 After the assassination of Sancho Garcés IV of Navarre, Vizcaya, Álava, La Rioja and the royal family, Alfonso VI of Castile and Leon was recognized as king.
 This event passed Miranda de Ebro into the hands of the Kingdom of Castile in 1076.
 To consolidate his power, Alfonso VI granted the fuero of Miranda de Ebro in 1099.

 In 1254, Alfonso X of Castile granted the May fair, consolidating commerce, and in 1332 Alfonso XI of Castile granted the March fair.
 The possession of a bridge over the Ebro since at least the 10th century, together with the concession of the fuero, have made Miranda de Ebro a great commercial center in the region since ancient times.
 During the 14th and 15th centuries, and after the disputes between Peter of Castile and Henry of Trastámara, the town of Miranda would pass from hand to hand, first to the domain of Burgos, then to the Álava Hermandad and ultimately once again to Burgos in 1493, where it has remained to the present day.

+In the late Middle Ages Miranda de Ebro had a Jewish community with its own synagogue and cemetery.
+Around the time of the 1492 expulsion, local officials tried to block the Jews from selling their property, leading them to appeal to higher authorities in Burgos and to the Crown.
+In June 1492 the Crown granted the synagogue to the municipality for use as a council house, also authorizing the reuse of Jewish tombstones for repairs.
+In 1496 the monarchs formally awarded the synagogues of Miranda and nearby Pancorbo to royal servants, although this transfer appears never to have taken effect, as disputes over the building continued well into the 16th century.

+Modern era

 The arrival of the railway in 1862 marked the beginning of the industrial revolution in the city.
 The junction of the lines from Madrid to Irun and Castejón to Bilbao was at Miranda railway station, making it the most important rail junction in northern Spain.

 In 1907, King Alfonso XIII granted city status to Miranda.

-During the Civil War and World War II, the city was the location of a Nationalist concentration camp that remained active until 1947, and was the last camp to close down.
+During the Spanish Civil War and World War II, the city was the location of a Nationalist concentration camp that remained active until 1947, and was the last camp to close down.
 During its existence, it held more than 65,000 prisoners, both Spanish and foreign.
-WWII Czechoslovak fighter pilot ace František Fajtl was held here as a POW for two months in 1942.
+World War II Czechoslovak fighter pilot ace František Fajtl was held here as a POW for two months in 1942.

 Since 1992, Vierzon (France) has been the twin city of Miranda de Ebro.
 In 1999, a celebration to commemorate the Ninth Centenary of the Fuero of Miranda took place in the presence of Infanta Doña Cristina and her husband Don Iñaki de Urdangarín.